 Voting by Proxy.
 You should vote your proxy on the enclosed proxy card even if you plan to attend the annual meeting.
 You can always change your vote at the annual meeting.
 Unless you change your vote at the annual meeting, your latest dated vote before the annual meeting will be the vote counted.
 Voting instructions are included on your proxy card.
 If you properly grant your proxy and submit it to the Company in time to vote, one of the individuals named as your proxy will vote your shares as you have directed.
-If no instructions are indicated on a properly executed proxy card or voting instruction, the shares will be voted according to the recommendations of the board of directors as follows: (i) "for" the election of the director nominee, (ii) "for" the ratification of the approximent of the Company's independent auditor; (iii) "for" the approval of the compensation of the Company's named executive officers as disclosed in this proxy statement; and (iv) "for" the frequency of future advisory votes to approve the compensation of the Company's named executive officers to be every three years.
+If no instructions are indicated on a properly executed proxy card or voting instruction, the shares will be voted according to the recommendations of the board of directors as follows: (i) "for" the election of the director nominees; and (ii) "for" the ratification of the appointment of the Company's independent auditor.
 If other matters properly come before the annual meeting, the shares represented by proxies will be voted, or not voted, by the individuals named in the proxies in their discretion.